Framer: Picture framer

 A picture framer is the person who builds picture frames for artwork and photographs.
 The first carved wooden frames as we know them today appeared on small panel paintings in twelfth and thirteenth century Europe.
 Framed panel paintings were made from one piece.
 The area to be painted was carved out, leaving a raised framing border around the outside edge, like a tray.
 The whole piece was then gessoed and gilded.
 Painting the image on the flat panel was the last thing to be done.
 Eventually, a more efficient method was developed which used mitred moulding strips.
 These strips were attached to a flat wooden panel which produced a similar result to the carved panel, but were more cost effective.
 The modern picture framer can use a variety of materials for the frame, but essentially the framing technique remains the same.

+Written text

+A framer can be the creator, inventor or author of a formal text such as a law or constitution.

+A framer can also be a language translator who is responsible for producing the translated text.